Tabebuia, also known as the Golden trumpet tree, is a genus of flowering plants mostly comprised of trees and large shrubs.

 Seedlings and young plants require frequent, deep watering, especially during the first few months of growth.

-Fertilizing tends to limit the blooms but it promotes healthier growth.
+Fertilizing tends to limit the blooms, but it promotes healthier growth.
+You can feed this tree with a slow-release fertilizer once a year in the spring.

 During the first few years, fertilize the plants every four weeks throughout the spring and summer.